pramttl/pdir/README.rst

      'reverse',
      'sort']

-Now lets compare this with what dir() prints:
+Now lets compare this with what dir(list) prints:

     >>> dir(list)
     ['__add__', '__class__', .........................................................